 I found the class very educational.
 A little overwhelming, but that is to be expected.
 I would definitely like to continue my Agile/Scrum education.

-The 2-day Certified Scrum Product Owner class is an intensive interactive session designed to leverage the diverse background of the participants through facilitated discussion, activities and simulation.
+The 2-day Certified Scrum Master training class (CSM) is an intensive interactive session designed to leverage the diverse background of the participants through facilitated discussion, activities and simulation.
 The following topics will be covered:

 By Dan Rawsthorne and Doug Shimp

 This book takes a deep, exploratory, look into the Scrum framework, and offers advice about how to think about it, and how to use it.
 Some of this advice is philosophical, some is pragmatic, some is practical, and some of it is controversial.This book is not an introductory text.